 - South Park (Comedy Central)

 - Pretty Little Liars (ABC Family)

 - Degrassi, The Next Generation (The N)

-- Hannah Montana (Disney)

-- The Secret Life of the American Teenager (ABC Family)
+- Ravenswood (ABC Family)

 - Switched at Birth (ABC Family)

-- Victorious (Nickelodeon)
+- Zooey 101 (The N)

 - Everybody Hates Chris (Nickelodeon)

 Spotlight: The Vampire Diaries

 The Vampire Diaries is a supernatural drama television series developed by Kevin Williamson and Julie Plec, loosely based on the book series of the same name written by L. J. Smith.
 The series premiered on The CW Television Network on September 10, 2009.
 The series takes place in Mystic Falls, Virginia, a fictional small town haunted by supernatural beings since its settlement of migrants from New England in the late 17th century.
 The main focus of the series is the love triangle between the protagonist Elena Gilbert (Nina Dobrev) and vampire-brothers Stefan (Paul Wesley) and Damon Salvatore (Ian Somerhalder).